 2.4 Forfeiture, Termination and Cancellation upon Termination of Service.
-Notwithstanding any contrary provision of this Agreement, upon Holder's Termination of Service for any or no reason (other than Holder's death or Termination of Service due to Disability or Retirement), all then unvested RSUs subject to this Agreement (including, without limitation, RSUs that have been earned in accordance with Appendix II) will thereupon be automatically forfeited, terminated and cancelled as of the applicable termination date without payment of any consideration by the Company, and Holder, or Holder's beneficiary or personal representative, as the case may be, shall have no further rights hereunder.
+Notwithstanding any contrary provision of this Agreement, upon Holder's Termination of Service for any or no reason (other than Holder's death or Termination of Service due to Disability, Retirement or in connection with a Change in Control as provided in Section 2.2(c)), all then unvested RSUs subject to this Agreement (including, without limitation, RSUs that have been earned in accordance with Appendix II) will thereupon be automatically forfeited, terminated and cancelled as of the applicable termination date without payment of any consideration by the Company, and Holder, or Holder's beneficiary or personal representative, as the case may be, shall have no further rights hereunder.
 For purposes of this Agreement, the employment relationship of Holder will be treated as continuing intact while he or she is on military or sick leave or other bona fide leave of absence if such leave does not exceed ninety days, provided, however, that the period of the leave may exceed ninety days so long as Holder's right to re-employment is guaranteed either by statute or by contract, or in any other circumstance as may be required by law.

-For purposes of this Agreement, Holder's Termination of Service is deemed to occur as of the date Holder is no longer actively providing services to the Company or a Subsidiary (regardless of the reason for such termination and whether or not later to be found invalid or in breach of employment laws in the jurisdiction where Holder is employed or rendering services or the terms of Holder's employment or service agreement, if any) and, unless otherwise provided in Sections 2.2(c), (d) and (e) hereof, Holder's right to vest in the RSUs, if any, will terminate as of such date and will not be extended by any notice period (e.g., Holder's period of service would not include any contractual notice period or any period of "garden leave" or similar period mandated under employment laws in the jurisdiction where Holder is employed or providing services or the terms of Holder's employment or service contract, if any).
-The Administrator shall have the exclusive discretion to determine when Holder's service for purposes of the RSUs is terminated (including whether Holder may still be considered to be providing services while on a leave of absence).
+For purposes of this Agreement, Holder's Termination of Service is deemed to occur as of the date Holder is no longer actively providing services to the Company or a Subsidiary (regardless of the reason for such termination and whether or not later to be found invalid or in breach of applicable laws in the jurisdiction where Holder is employed or rendering services or the terms of Holder's employment or service agreement, if any) and, unless otherwise provided in Sections 2.2(c), (d) and (e) hereof, Holder's right to vest in the RSUs, if any, will terminate as of such date and will not be extended by any notice period (e.g., Holder's period of service would not include any contractual notice period or any period of "garden leave" or similar period mandated under applicable laws in the jurisdiction where Holder is employed or providing services or the terms of Holder's employment or service for purposes of the RSUs has occurred (including whether Holder may still be considered to be providing services while on a leave of absence).